 Medicare Supplement Plans in 2017

 Each of these levels has somewhat different benefits.
 Of all of these choices, plans C and F are the most popular choices.
 They are the most robust and also the most expensive.
-This shows that people who purchase supplements are probably more concerned about having good benefits than they are about monthly premiums.
+This shows that people who purchase 2017 Medicare supplement plans are probably more concerned about having good benefits than they are about monthly premiums.
 Somewhat lower-priced are plans K through N since they require more cost-sharing.
 The right choice may depend upon your health needs, budget, and the way you prefer to access health services.

 How Medicare Works

-As you compare Medicare plans for 2017, you will probably notice these major insurance companies popping up a lot in your quotes:
+As you compare Medicare supplement plans for 2017, you will probably notice these major insurance companies popping up a lot in your quotes:

 One of the most difficult things about Medicare is that today’s seniors face so many choices.
-Between a variety of different supplements, MA plans, and Part D plans, it can be hard to find the one that offers the right combination of premiums and benefits.
+Between a variety of different Medicare supplements, MA plans, and Part D plans, it can be hard to find the one that offers the right combination of premiums and benefits.
 We pride ourselves on providing the advice and online tools to help beneficiaries and their loved ones make good decisions.

 To use our online quote form, just select your state from the quote box on the top of this web page.
 After that, you can submit the form to find many different options in your own local area.
 For each option, you can click the entry to go to a page where you can compare benefits and quotes.
 You can also find contact information to speak with live agents who can answer your questions.